-Update your note taking without losing your penmanship.
+Update your note taking without losing your penmanship with a digital notebook.

 While pens, pencils, and quills still work magic on a piece of paper, writing utensils for your bullet journal can be a pain to carry around.
-I still high school nightmares from the stacks of paper in my high school backpack.
+I still have nightmares from the stacks of paper in my high school backpack.
 If you’re like me, know you have the option to leave the loose sheets and explosion-prone ink pens in the past.
-Here are some techier options to bring your handwriting into a digital era.
+Here are some high-tech digital notebooks to bring your handwriting into a digital era.

-The EVO notebook is a 90-day productivity-tracking notebook with fancy copper gild on its pages.
+The EVO notebook is a 90-day productivity-tracking smart notebook with fancy copper gild on its pages.
 Within the planner, you’ll find daily, weekly, and monthly sections to record your daily activities and what you hope to get done.
 The notebook—supposedly the product of more than 10 years of cognitive psychology research and development—is designed to help keep your life organized and your mind goal-oriented.
 It combines your own notes with an intelligent organization system that you can capture using its EVO app.
 Each day, fill out the pages, and the app will help you keep track of your progress.
 There are four versions of the notebook—Alchemist, Architect, Explorer, and Oracle—each designed for different types of thinkers.
-There is a quiz and a chart on their website to help you choose your “brain type.”

 Best tech-enabled notebook: Moleskine Evernote Smart Notebook Large Ruled Black Hard

 The Moleskine Evernote is a flat-lying notebook, with a hardcover, thick paper, an elastic band to keep the notebook closed, and a pocket inside to store loose papers or business cards.
 Use your smartphone—and the Evernote Page app—to capture pages from the notebook.
 Within the app are “Smart Stickers” that help you tag, organize, and search for scanned pages.